jhoskins98/back-sql-notes/source/docs/structure.md

 # Files

 The `slapd.conf` file is the major point of configuration the database is specified as well as the ACLs.
+The major parts of slap.d are database connection details, ACL rules, and root admin with password.

-abridged
+abridged file list
 ```
 ├── ldap.conf
 ├── schema